 }

-In Java, a parameterized constructor is a constructor that takes one or more parameters.
-This type of constructor allows developers to initialize an object with specific values.
+In Java, a parameterized constructor takes one or more parameters.
+This will allow developers to initialize an object with specific values.

 Example